A-Z of Student Services

 The Admissions Office is a student’s first contact with Western, evaluating past courses and providing information about placement tests, open house and other general information regarding the university.
 This is also the first office to apply for readmission or the Fresh Start program.

-The Office of Alumni Relations and the WCSU Alumni Association keep alumni connected to the university by providing opportunities for graduates to come back to campus, attend alumni and university events, volunteer for events on and off campus and participate in campus life.
-Alumni receive special alumni publications, Alumni E-newsletter and invitations to special alumni receptions and events.
-They have access to special alumni services and programs.
-Additionally, WCSU alumni can save on great goods and services through the WCSU Save Program by becoming active members of the WCSU Alumni Association.
-For more information, visit email@example.com.
+The Office of Alumni Relations and the WCSU Alumni Association keep their alumni connected to the university by providing opportunities for graduates to come back to campus.
+They are invited to attend alumni and university events, volunteer for events on and off campus and participate in campus life.
+Alumni receive routine emails listing events/activities, and invitations to special alumni receptions and events.
+They have access to special alumni career services and programs.
+Additionally, all WCSU graduates will be now be ‘Life Members’ of the Alumni Association.

 Ancell Learning Commons